Deakin, Australian Capital Territory: Governance

 Deakin is located within the federal electorate of Canberra, which is currently represented by Alicia Payne in the House of Representatives.
 In the ACT Legislative Assembly, Deakin is part of the electorate of Murrumbidgee, which elects five members on the basis of proportional representation; as of 2020, the members are two Labor, two Liberal and one Greens.
-Polling place statistics are shown to the right for the Deakin polling place at Canberra Girls' Grammar School Junior School, Grey St in the 2022 federal and 2020 ACT elections.
+Polling place statistics are shown to the right for the Deakin polling place at Canberra Girls' Grammar School Junior School, Grey St in the 2025 federal election.

 Geology

 The west of the suburb exposes Yarralumla Formation calcareous shale, sandstone, tuff and hornfels.
 The east of the suburb exposes Mount Painter Volcanics dark grey to green grey dacitic crystal tuff and agglomerate.
 A patch of cream rhyolite, tuff and ashstone is found in the mid east near Empire Circuit.

 The Deakin Fault does not actually pass through Deakin.
 The Deakin Fault is a major fault in Canberra running North-west to south-east passing through state circle very close to Deakin.
 It extends from the hills to the east of Jerrabomberra via Narrabundah, Griffith, Forest, Yarralumla, then across the Molonglo River to Cook, then turns north east in Macquarie where it turns around to the north west again via Belconnen, Evatt, Melba, Flynn, Charnwood, Dunlop and out the north west of the ACT.
 It continues to the east end of Lake Burrunjuck near Yass.
 The block on the north east side was elevated and the south west side lowered.

 The Deakin Anticline is a geological monument located between the Deakin Oval and the Grange Retirement Village.
 It is in the Yarralumla Formation in Tuffacious sandstone and siltstone.
 Access is from Hannah Place.